rtCamp/docs.rtcamp.com/rtmedia/addons/rtmedia-pro/features/media-attributes/index.markdown

----
-title: Media Attributes
+## Media Attributes
----

-## Select attributes during media upload
+### Select attributes during media upload

 Attribute is nothing but custom taxonomy which can be predefined by site owner.
 So that end users/members of site can use during media upload.

 You can set as many attributes as you want for media such as Photo Category, Camera Type, and Location.